 Now, if you’re using your WordPress site for accepting payments and want to implement recurring billing, you need to set up recurring payments on WordPress.

 Meet Paymattic (previously known as WPPayForm); it’s the fastest WordPress payment form plugin that comes with recurring payment functionality.
-It enables WordPress users to accept payments via Stripe, PayPal, Mollie, Razorpay, Paystack, Payrexx, Square, and SSLCOMMERZ.
+It enables WordPress users to accept payments via Stripe, PayPal, and 11 other payment gateways.
 You can also use Paymattic to collect multiple payments, donations, and many more.
 The plugin has a wide range of payment features, including multiple currencies, tax calculations, and automatic payment receipts.
 With that being said, let’s find out how you can set up recurring payments on WordPress using Paymattic.

 Note: Recurring payment is a Pro feature in Paymattic.
 So you need to buy Paymattic before you can use this feature.